-Smaller companies still seem to be less interested in social media - or they do not have adequate know how and/or resources.
-This finding clearly contradicts the above mentioned assumption that smaller companies can particularly benefit from social media.
+Smaller companies still seem to be less interested in social media - or they do not have adequate know how and/or resources, which clearly contradicts the above mentioned assumption that smaller companies can particularly benefit from social media.

 The related hypothesis H1 cannot be supported.
-Although the statistical analysis of the cross tabs clearly supports H1 (two-sided Fisher exact test for a 2x2 matrix; see Table 3) - there is a significant relation between the company size and the application of social media (see exemplarily for audio/video sharing in Table 2) - but not smaller companies are more active in applying social media for marketing purposes.
+Although the statistical analysis of the cross tabs clearly supports H1 (two-sided Fisher exact test for a 2x2 matrix) - there is a significant relation between the company size and the application of social media (see exemplarily for audio/video sharing Tab.
+3) - but not smaller companies are more active in applying social media for marketing purposes.
 Obviously, the effective use of social media requires adequate know how and resources and cannot be applied "alongside".
-Based on our empirical research, this pre-condition seems to be rather fulfilled by HS companies; LS companies might fall short because of restricted resources.
-The outcome of all chi-square tests can be taken from Table 4.
+Based on our empirical research, this pre-condition seems to be rather fulfilled by HS companies; LS companies might have to restricted resources available.
+The outcome of all chi-square tests can be taken from Tab.
+4.

-Table 4.Cross tab analysis "Company Size HS/LS" and "Application of Social Media"
+Table 4.
+Cross tab analysis "Company Size HS/LS" and "Application of Social Media"